stretch327/xojo_constraintkit/Release Files/Docs/Animation.md

 # Animation Module
-*This project is supported on iOS projects Only*
+*This project is supported on iOS projects only*

 ## Delegates
 **Delegate Sub AnimateDelegate()**